MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/optimize_windows_dockerfile.md

 6801d964fda5        4 months ago                                                         0 B
 ```

+This build behavior can be advantageous and may be desirable when troubleshooting individual image layers.
+However, if desired, the number of layers can be minimized using several tricks detailed later in this article.

 ## Dockerfile Optimization

 There are several strategies that can be used when building Dockerfiles, that will result in an optimized image.
 This section will detail some of these dockerfile tactics, specific to Windows Containers.
 For additional information on Dockerfile best practices, see [Best practices for writing Dockerfiles on Docker.com]( https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices/).

 ### Group related actions
-Because each RUN operations creates a new layer in the container image, grouping actions into one RUN operation can reduce the number of layers in the image.
-The backslash character ‘\’ can be used to organize the operation onto separate lines of the Dockerfile, while still using one Run operation.
+Because each RUN instruction creates a new layer in the container image, grouping actions into one RUN instruction can reduce the number of layers in the image.
+The backslash character ‘\’ can be used to organize the operation onto separate lines of the Dockerfile, while still using only one Run instruction.

 This example downloads, extracts, and cleans up a PHP installation.
 Each of these actions are run in their own RUN operation.